Show All Answers

 Qualification for this program is based on the gross monthly income for the home.

-• A current PG&E bill showing your name, address and days of usage.
-We do not accept 15 day or 48 hour notices. • Proof of gross income for the one full month and current to within six weeks• Proof of Citizenship - One of the following documents: birth certificate, statement from Social Security regarding place of birth, passport, or discharge papers from military service.
+Documentation must be current (within the last 6 weeks).
+Please only send copies. •A current PG&E bill showing your name, address and days of usage.
+We do not accept 15 day or 48 hour notices. •Proof of gross income for the one full month and current to within six weeks •Proof of Citizenship - One of the following documents: birth certificate, statement from Social Security regarding place of birth, passport, or discharge papers from military service.